rocrill/crock-on/README.md

   ![Image of mobile menu](.png)

-* Home page which contains the recipe list.
+Feature 2.
+Home page which contains the recipe list.

   * The recipe list is neat and well-proportioned.
 Each post clearly states the title, author name and no. of likes and comments received.
   * The recipe of the day can be found underneath the main recipe list, and there is a 'Recipe of the day' link included in the nav bar, so that users who are interested in this feature can quickly redirect to the bottom of the page to find and use the generator without scrolling.